-Prior to 2017, pre-Medicare plan participants also had the opportunity to earn modest wellness incentives that were deposited in a wellness RMA.
-The wellness RMA also housed excess retiree health care premium allowances earned.
-In plan year 2018, RMA participants were notified of account balances and a transition campaign was implemented with the goal of encouraging participants to seek reimbursement for their remaining fund balances with the intent to close these accounts.
-No additional deposits were made to the wellness RMA accounts in 2018.
+Prior to 2017, pre-Medicare plan participants also had the opportunity to earn modest wellness incentives that were deposited in a Wellness RMA.
+The Wellness RMA also contained excess retiree health care premium allowances.
+In plan year 2018, Wellness RMA participants were notified of account balances and a transition campaign was implemented with the goal of encouraging participants to seek reimbursement from their remaining balances with the intent to close these accounts.
+No additional deposits were made to the Wellness RMA accounts in 2019.
 Account funds can be used to reimburse the retiree's qualified medical expenses.

-Member-Directed RMA
+Member-Directed Retiree Medical Account (RMA)

-Upon separation or retirement, a Member-Directed Plan participant may use the vested funds in their Member-Directed RMA to reimburse qualified health care expenses.
+Upon termination from OPERS=covered employment and a distribution from the Member-Directed Plan, a participant may use the vested funds in their Member-Directed RMA to reimburse qualified health care expenses.
 Vesting requirements for the Member-Directed RMA have changed over the life of the plan.
 The Member-Directed RMA originally required 10 years of participation to fully vest in the contributions and interest earned on the account.
-Effective January 1, 2009, contributions and interest vested with the participant over a five-year period.
+Effective January 1, 2009, participants were required to participate for a five-year period to become fully vested.
 Effective July 1, 2015, new participants to the Member-Directed RMA are required to participate for 15 years to become fully vested.